WISEPLAT/backtrader_finam/README.md

   * Example of placing and cancel orders on the exchange with the use of broker Finam.
     * Please be aware!
 This is Live order - if market has a big change down in value of price more than 0.5% - the order will be completed....
     * **Do not forget to cancel the submitted orders from the exchange after the test!**
+*
+* **02 - Live Trade - LimitCancel.py** - An example of a live trading strategy for SBER ticker - broker Finam.
+  * Example of placing and cancel orders on the exchange with the use of broker Finam.
+    * Please be aware!
+This is Live order - if market has a big change down in value of price more than 0.5% - the order will be completed....
+    * **Do not forget to cancel the submitted orders from the exchange after the test!**
+*

-* **02 - Offline Backtest.py** - An example of a trading strategy on a historical data - not live mode - for two SBER and LKOH tickers.
+* **03 - Offline Backtest.py** - An example of a trading strategy on a historical data - not live mode - for two SBER and LKOH tickers.
   * The strategy shows how to apply indicators (SMA, RSI) to several tickers at the same time.
     * Not a live mode - for testing strategies without sending orders to the exchange!
 *
-* **03 - Offline Backtest MultiPortfolio.py** - An example of a trading strategy on a historical data - not live mode - for a set of tickers that can be transferred to the strategy in a list (SBER, LKOH, AFLT, GMKN).
+* **04 - Offline Backtest MultiPortfolio.py** - An example of a trading strategy on a historical data - not live mode - for a set of tickers that can be transferred to the strategy in a list (SBER, LKOH, AFLT, GMKN).
   * The strategy shows how to apply indicators (SMA, RSI) to several tickers at the same time.
     * Not a live mode - for testing strategies without sending orders to the exchange!
 *
-* **04 - Offline Backtest Indicators.py** - An example of a trading strategy for a history test using SMA and RSI indicators - not live mode - for two SBER and LKOH tickers.
+* **05 - Offline Backtest Indicators.py** - An example of a trading strategy for a history test using SMA and RSI indicators - not live mode - for two SBER and LKOH tickers.
   * The strategy shows how to apply indicators (SMA, RSI) to several tickers at the same time.
     * generates 177% of revenue at the time of video recording))
     * Non-live mode - for testing strategies without sending orders to the exchange!